Rapt0r-nj/TheTerrarium2.0/README.md

 ---
 ### About
-Course Project of **CSE4202, BSc. in CSE, IUT**
+Course Project of **CSE4202, BSc. in CSE, IUT**.

-It’s basically a Game of Life simulation , with
+It’s basically a Game of Life simulation , with,
 - Extra cells
 - Different rules
 - And some handy features.